RSTZZZ/parler_parser/README.md

 # Parler Parser

 The parler parser is used to parse parler HTML posts and user profiles.
+Parler post dumps can be found from [here](https://ddosecrets.com/wiki/Parler).

 ## Parsed Entities: